jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

 - Consider somone suited to the position asking if DASA can purchase the Drupal domains for South Africa, drupal.co.za and drupal.org.za, from it's current owner.
-- *Riaan* to add DrupalCamp Cape Town 201 to the website.
+- *Riaan* to remove DrupalCamp Cape Town 2015 from the website.

 Minutes: